harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution-insights/flow-metrics.md

 sidebar_position: 10
 ---

-Software flow metrics are used to quantify the flow and efficiency of software development processes.
+Software flow metrics help quantify the flow and efficiency of software development processes.
 You can use these metrics to track the progress of a software project, evaluate the effectiveness of software development methodologies, identify areas for improvement, and make data-driven decisions to improve efficiency, quality, and speed.

 Flow metrics supported by SEI include: